 Numerous studies show the benefits of vitamin D for preventing both colds and flu.
 The vitamin D council recommends 5,000 to 10,000 IU for adults every day, and 100 IU/kg/day for children to reduce the risk of the flu.
 Remember the amount of vitamin D considered safe is controversial.
 So, it is always a good idea to check with your own medical doctor before taking or giving your children therapeutic doses of vitamin D.

 8 people die from Asthma every day worldwide.
 Some studies have shown short term relief from severe asthma symptoms.
 Again, more research is needed.

 Vitamin D and Depression

 Results are mixed on this one.
-However, I have had personal experience with the amazing effects adequate vitamin D can have on mood.
-When my son was in 1st grade, I spoke with a lady who worked at the public school where he was attending.
+However, I have had personal experience with the amazing effects of consuming adequate amounts of vitamin D. Vitamin D improves mood.
+For example, when my son was in 1st grade, I spoke with a lady who worked at the public school where he was attending.
 She stated that at one time her husband was suicidal.
 They tried everything and nothing worked.
 Until they tested his vitamin D levels as a last resort.
 His levels were indeed low.
 So his doctor prescribed vitamin D. His depression completely disappeared.

 It wasn’t until sometime later that I too was diagnosed with vitamin D deficiency.
 My doctor put me on a 2000 IU dose.
 I am not kidding you when I say that within 3 days I could feel a difference.
 My levels weren’t that low, but they were below 30 ng/ml.
 Like I said in my other post, this doctor wanted my levels above 50 ng/ml, so she put me on 6,000 IU/day during the sunnier times of year and recommended 10,000 IU a day during the winter months.
 I still take 6,000 IU/day, even with my new doctor, and my last test was slightly below 50 ng/ml.